severin-lemaignan/dorothy-reporting/dorothy-report.md

 (see [@lemaignan2012symbolic] for a review).

-#### A Model of Socio-Cognitive Awareness for Robots
+#### An initial model of Socio-Cognitive Awareness for robots

-#### The classical approach

-Symbolic approaches to social cognition work by first building a mental model of the interacting humans.
+As seen in the previous section, symbolic approaches to social cognition work by first building a mental model of the interacting humans.
 This is typically done by a combination of 3D situation assessment (the robot builds and update a semantic 3D model of its environment) and visual perspective taking (based on the estimation of the pose of the human head).
 This permits the computation of allocentric, and more importantly, egocentric spatial relations between the spatial entities in the environment (we call it *social situation assessment*).
+See [WP2]{#wp2} for the work done on implementing such a situation assessment module.

 This geometric computations are then turned into symbolic representations, typically using logical statements (embedded in logic